cgabriel5/nodecliac/docs/packages/creating.md

 ### What's Next

 That was it for the `subl` command.
-Yes, the command is relatively simple and for that reason it's used in this guide.
-However, as should go without saying, the more complex a CLI program is the more that will have to added to the `.acmap` file. `.acmap`s for various programs (of varying degrees of complexity) can be found [here](resources/packages).
+Admittedly, the command is relatively simple and for that reason it's used in this guide.
+However, as should go without saying, the more complex a CLI program is the more the fleshed out `.acmap` will become. `.acmap`s for various programs (of varying degrees of complexity) can be found [here](resources/packages).

 For a more complex example which uses a `pre-hook` and `Perl` scripts take a look at the [yarn completion package](https://github.com/cgabriel5/nodecliac/tree/master/resources/nodecliac/yarn).